-Table 5.1 Roles and Responsibilities
+Table 5.1Roles and Responsibilities

-Role Responsibility Duties Project Manager Oversees the construction and operation and maintenance phases of the Project.
-Ensure contractors and all on site personnel are given adequate training in the requirements of this SMP.
-Ensure processes and procedures are in place prior to site mobilisation to ensure the successful implementation of this SMP.
-Implement the monitoring program, outlined in Section 6.2.
-Undertake and record corrective actions and noncompliance.
-Report to administrating authorities where required.
-Construction Manager Oversees site construction and reports to the Project Manager.
-Ensure the implementation of this SMP throughout the construction phase.
-Environment Officer Ensures the implementation this SMP through the construction and operation and maintenance phases.
+Role Responsibility Duties Environment Officer Ensures the implementation this SMP through the construction and operation and maintenance phases.
 Reports to the Project Manager.
 Notify the Project Manager of any environmental incidents/ non compliances that occur on site.
 Audit site works in accordance with this SMP.
 Notify the Project Manager on project progression.
 Undertake environmental monitoring and reporting, where applicable.
 Suitably Qualified Ecologist Provides independent ecological expertise.
 Reports to the Environment Officer.
 Undertake pre-clearance surveys, baseline monitoring, and ongoing management and monitoring as per the requirements of this SMP.
 All Project personnel Construction, operation and maintenance.
 Reporting requirements will differ depending on Project roles.
 Reports environmental incidents and non-compliance to the Environment Officer.
 Undertake site and role specific training.
 Follow the requirements outlined in this SMP.